|

 can displayed using the Assets > External Dependency Manager >

-Version Handler > Display Managed Packages
+Version Handler > Display Managed Packages menu option.
+The list of plugins

 are written to the console window along with the set of files used by each